Idolatry: Protestantism

 The idolatry debate has been one of the defining differences between papal Catholicism and anti-papal Protestantism.
 The anti-papal writers have prominently questioned the worship practices and images supported by Catholics, with many Protestant scholars listing it as the "one religious error larger than all others".
 The sub-list of erring practices have included among other things the veneration of Virgin Mary, the Catholic mass, the invocation of saints, and the reverence expected for and expressed to pope himself.
 The charges of supposed idolatry against the Roman Catholics were leveled by a diverse group of Protestants, from Anglicans to Calvinists in Geneva.

 Protestants did not abandon all icons and symbols of Christianity.
 They typically avoid the use of images, except the cross, in any context suggestive of veneration.
 The cross remained their central icon.
 Technically both major branches of Christianity have had their icons, states Carlos Eire, a professor of religious studies and history, but its meaning has been different to each and "one man's devotion was another man's idolatry".
 This was particularly true not only in the intra-Christian debate, states Eire, but also when soldiers of Catholic kings replaced "horrible Aztec idols" in the American colonies with "beautiful crosses and images of Mary and the saints".

 Protestants often accuse Catholics of idolatry, iconolatry, and even paganism; in the Protestant Reformation such language was common to all Protestants.
-In some cases, such as the Puritan groups denounced all forms of religious objects, regardless of whether it was a statue or scultpure, or image, including the Christian cross.
+In some cases, such as the Puritan groups denounced all forms of religious objects, regardless of whether it was a statue or sculpture, or image, including the Christian cross.
 The Waldensians were accused of idolatry by inquisitors.

 The body of Christ on the cross is an ancient symbol used within the Catholic, Eastern Orthodox, Anglican, and Lutheran Churches, in contrast with some Protestant groups, which use only a simple cross.
 In Judaism, the reverence to the icon of Christ in the form of cross has been seen as idolatry.
 However, some Jewish scholars disagree and consider Christianity to be based on Jewish belief and not truly idolatrous.